 Starling joint account

-To open a Joint Account with Starling Bank, both parties must first have a personal account, however, setting up the account from there can be done quickly and easily from within the app.
+To open a Starling Bank joint account, both parties must first have a personal account.
+However, setting up a Starling join account can be done quickly and easily from within the Starling app.

 Starling Euro account

 Having a current account at Starling Bank also provides you with optional access to the Starling Euro Account.
 This is a great addition for people who travel regularly to Europe and would benefit from being able to buy goods in the local currency.